-- Ethics Requirement: \All baccalaureate students must complete an ethics requirement.
-Courses approved to meet the ethics requirement include the following: BUS 338, CIS 335, COM 308, EDU 328, EDU 348, HCM 340, HCM 421, MTR 301, PHI 220, PHI 312, PHI 384, THE 218, THE 238, and THE 408. - Writing Intensive Requirement: All baccalaureate students must complete one, three-credit Writing Intensive course in the major before beginning the senior year.
-WI credits are part of the major course of study and are not in addition to the total core credits represented above.
+- Ethics Requirement: All baccalaureate students must complete an ethics requirement.
+Courses approved to meet the ethics requirement include the following: BUS 338, CIS 335, COM 308, EDU 328, EDU 348, HCM 421, MTR 301, PHI 220, PHI 312, PHI 384, THE 218, THE 317, and THE 408. - Writing Intensive Requirement: Students in the College of Undergraduate Studies must complete one, three-credit Writing Intensive course in the major before beginning the senior year.
+WI credits are part of the major course of study and are not in addition to the total core credits represented above. - Physical Education: Students in the College of Undergraduate Studies must complete two contact hours in physical education.